National Medical Association: National health insurance

-The NMA, dedicated to promoting the interests of those of "African Descent", contributed to the national health insurance dialogue from 1900-1950.
+The NMA, dedicated to promoting the interests of those of "African Descent", contributed to the national health insurance dialogue from 1900 to 1950.
 Despite its rather marginal size, starting in the mid-1910s, the NMA advocated compulsory health insurance.
 Primarily, the association sought any means that provided medical care for African Americans.
 As an association, however, it also sought to promote the interests of the African American physicians themselves.

 From the mid-1910s to the late 1940s, the American Medical Association (AMA) acted as the mainstream medical profession's voice.
 Yet numerous African American doctors were unable to join the AMA due to the lack of county medical societies and because of local bigoted practices, thereby limiting the number of African American AMA members.
-To exacerbate matters further, the NMA's leadership continued to support compulsory health insurance while AMA members largely distanced itself from such a scheme due to (a) the red scare, (b) the belief in U.S. health superiority to other nations with national health insurance schemes and (c) the argument that national health insurance would potentially ruin the "sacred" practitioner-patient relationship.
+To exacerbate matters further, the NMA's leadership continued to support compulsory health insurance while AMA members largely distanced themselves from such a scheme due to (a) the red scare, (b) the belief in U.S. health superiority to other nations with national health insurance schemes and (c) the argument that national health insurance would potentially ruin the "sacred" practitioner-patient relationship.
 Struggling between providing medical care for African Americans as well as maintaining the voice of African American physicians, the NMA was internally divided on these issues from the late 1930s-early 1950s.